Three-Year Study Reveals the Dangers of Loot Boxes

 “Digital items are highly alluring, desirable, and collectible to children and young people, which drives repeat purchasing.”
 Distributing digital items through chance-based mechanisms is not gambling according to the law.
 Still, it bears several resemblances with gambling while at the same time not being covered by safety checks.

-These digital items may not be money or money equivalent, and loot boxes and similar chance-based in-game mechanics do not qualify as gambling according to current legal definitions in the UK.
+These digital items may not be money or money equivalent.
+And loot boxes and similar chance-based in-game mechanics do not qualify as gambling.
+This, according to current legal definitions in the UK.
 Still, they are considered highly valuable in a number of ways by children and teens.

-“The design of in-game paid reward systems borrows techniques from regulated gambling to entice players to engage for longer in digital games and spend more money,” the researchers highlight and add that “Internet-connected digital games are enlivened by a range of temporal rhythms that influence purchasing decisions and manipulate spending patterns in children and young people.”
+“The design of in-game paid reward systems borrows techniques from regulated gambling to entice players to engage for longer in digital games and spend more money.”

 At the same time, parents are split between the need to protect their children from potential harm and the desire to let young people experience the social benefits of gaming.